 That includes any individual or entity that comes into possession of PHI, which includes agents, employees, contractors, and subcontractors that are required to create, receive, obtain, maintain, use, or transmit PHI.

 Under HIPAA, schools and other educational institutions, accountancy firms, lawyers, ISPs, and researchers are not covered entities, but MUST comply with Texas H.B.
 300.

 HIPAA gives patients the right to obtain copies of their PHI held by HIPAA-covered entities, which must be provided no later than 30 days from the date of the request.

 Texas H.B.
 300 requires access to EHRs to be provided in half the time, with a maximum timeframe for honoring the request of 15 days from the receipt of a written request.

 When a covered entity lacks the capability to provide copies of EHRs in electronic format, the following may result:

-Enforcement of Compliance with Texas HB 300 and HIPAA
+Enforcement of Compliance with Texas H.B.
+300 & HIPAA

-The maximum financial penalty is $1.5 million per year in cases where there has been a pattern of noncompliance.
+In other words, the maximum financial penalty is $1.5 million per year in cases where there has been a pattern of non-compliance.

 The following determines the amount of financial penalties: